Raiden-Numerics/mufem-release/Electromagnetics/Ren_2014_MEMS_Comb_Drive/README.md

 During the mesh generation process, we assign named attributes to the surfaces of each comb ("Comb1" and "Comb2"), to the boundary of the computational domain representing the ground plate ("Ground"), and to the entire computational domain itself ("Domain").

-To investigate the change in capacitance as the distance between the combs increases, we generated several mesh files with varying shifts of the combs relative to each other.
+To investigate the change in capacitance as the distance between the combs increases, we prepare a function `create_geometry` which generates the mesh for a given shift of the combs relative to each other and then writes it to a file.
 We begin with a zero shift, corresponding to an initial distance of 1 μm between the combs.
 Subsequently, we increase the inter-comb distance from this initial value by shifting the combs in increments of 0.5 μm, up to a final shift of 8 μm, at which point the combs no longer interlock.

 ### Model